fraenkel-lab/OmicsIntegrator/README.md

 garnetBeta = float, scales the garnet output prizes relative to the
-             provided protein prizes (default 0.01) g = float, affects the convergence of the solution & runtime (default 0.001)
+             provided protein prizes (default 0.01) g = float, affects the convergence of the solution & runtime (default 0.001) processes = int, number of processes to spawn when doing randomization runs (default to number of processors on your computer)

 ```